Flowtrade-quant/QuantowerKB/informational-panels/rss.md

 ---
 description: >-
-  RSS (News panel) was developed in order to allow traders to watch the news feeds right inside the Quantower platform.
+  RSS (News panel) was developed in order to allow traders to watch the news feeds right inside the FlowTrade platform.
 ---

 # RSS (News panel)